kenatiod/MUT/Understanding Machine Understanding.md

 The previous chapter explored the profound societal implications of machine understanding, ranging from the transformation of work and the economy to the philosophical questions about the nature of intelligence and the future of human identity.
 These implications underscore the critical importance of ensuring that AI systems are developed and deployed in a responsible, transparent, and accountable manner.

 This chapter builds upon these insights to examine the future of AI evaluation, focusing on the emerging approaches, challenges, and opportunities in assessing the capabilities, safety, and impact of AI systems.
-This effort will draw upon the experiences of our protagonists, Alice, Bob, and their AI collaborator Claude, as they navigate the complexities of designing and implementing the Multifaceted Understanding Test Tool (MUTT).
+This effort will draw upon the experiences of our protagonists, Alice, Bob, and their AI collaborator Claude, as they navigate the complexities of designing and implementing the Multifaceted Understanding Test Tool.

 ### I.2 -- The Limitations of Current Evaluation Paradigms